hmage/norm/README.md

 To see a more complex example, you can take a look at [how gcc is built](packages/gcc).

-## Adding new packages
+## Adding new formulas

-If you want some package to be added to `norm`, you can either let me know by [opening an issue](https://github.com/hmage/norm/issues) or you can do it yourself and then [open a pull request](https://github.com/hmage/norm/compare).
+If you want some formula to be added to `norm`, you can either let me know by [opening an issue](https://github.com/hmage/norm/issues) or you can do it yourself and then [open a pull request](https://github.com/hmage/norm/compare).